 I also know that the more I resist and push back, the more stuck I feel in my own thinking.
 Sometimes this actually pushes me to abandon something that means a lot to me.

-Given that this pattern is so familiar, I've developed ways to work with it, to sense into the stuckness.
-From my past experiences, I've learnt that the only way for me to untangle and get unstuck, is to tune into the resistance - not as a concept (words), but as an experience.
+Given that this pattern is so familiar, I’ve developed ways to work with it, to sense the stuckness.
+From my past experiences, I’ve learned that the only way for me to untangle and get unstuck is to tune into the resistance – not as a concept (words), but as an experience.

 When we are in transition, my dad used to say that "first comes a nudge, then a movement, then a word and last a context".